scotws/tinkasm/tinkfmt/README.md

   the line (`lda.# 01  ; not too close`)
 - All labels, directives, and opcodes are lower case (case-sensitive labels are a nasty source of errors)
-- Label target (including anonymous labels) start in the first column.
+- Label targets (including anonymous labels) start in the first column.
 Nothing else (execpt comments) may be there
 - Spaces are used for indentation, not tabs
 - The default "indentation unit" is eight characters